SPC120/university/applied-developer-course/lab6-visualbuildercloudservice/visualbuilder.md

    ![](images/task4/011.png " ")

+## Homework

+1. In Task 3 Page 2, we are not updating the **RxBin**, there number is coming in the array of lines returned from the vision service.
+Figure out a way to parse that and extract the RxBin number.
+Hint: Go to the JS code and make another condition similar to the one we have for member ID and group number.

+2. In Task 3, on click of any button we are not showing a spinner or loader.
+Figure out a way to show that spinner while the action chains are running and to hide it once the action chain finished running.

+3. Show the memberId and groupNumber to the user in text fields?

 ## Troubleshoot Tips

 ### Using Dev Tools

 You can always use chrome dev tools to debug issues if you get stuck.
 The network tab and console are always useful to see what's going on behind the app.
+There is blog explaining in more detail.
+[How To Debug VBCS Applications](https://blogs.oracle.com/vbcs/post/debugging-and-troubleshooting-visual-builder-logic)

     If you are having problems with any of the labs, please visit the Need Help? tab.